Mike the fearless brown bear shot by Swiss gamekeepers

 But Swiss federal and local authorities decided he had to be put down after he broke into a Graubuenden home last November.
 In recent days, he had approached humans again after waking up from hibernation, game officials said.

-The Swiss-based World Wide Fund for Nature WWF.L condemned the shooting, saying wardens should have instead intensified efforts to frighten the animal away from populated areas.
+The Swiss-based World Wide Fund for Nature (WWF) condemned the shooting, saying wardens should have instead intensified efforts to frighten the animal away from populated areas.